linda-lai/react-intro/README.md

 $ cd [project-name]
 ```

-It will create a director called `project-name`.
+It will create a directory called `project-name`.

 Inside that directory, it will generate the initial project structure and install the transitive dependencies: